What determines the effort you put in at work? It probably has something to do with what you get paid.

 Welcome to the sixth week of Econ 101.
-Chapter 6 of the Core Econ textbook “Economy, Society, and Public Policy” explores the structure of large companies in a capitalist economy.
-These firms serve as “stages” for interactions between workers, bosses and shareholders.
+Chapter 6 of the Core Econ textbook “Economy, Society, and Public Policy” explores the role that for-profit companies play in a capitalist economy.

-One of the key components of a capitalist economy are firms, businesses that:
+One of the key components of a capitalist economy are companies or firms, which are businesses that:

-Bosses give orders to employees and decide whether to promote or fire them based on the amount of effort they put into their work.
-Employee effort is an important metric for determining how much profit firms can make, but it’s also expensive and difficult — sometimes impossible — to quantify.
+Economists describe the relationship between managers and workers in simple terms: Bosses give orders to employees and decide whether to promote or fire them based on the amount of effort they put into their work.
+Employees’ effort is an important metric for determining how much profit firms can make.
+It’s also expensive and difficult for macroeconomists to quantify.
+In the real world, it often seems subjective who gets fired and who gets promoted.

-Management and workers alike stand to benefit from entering a labor contract.
-But the relationship can get tense, because company owners often want to pay less and get more out of their employees.
+Management and workers both expect to benefit from entering a labor contract.
+But the relationship can get tense because company owners often want to pay less and get more out of their employees.
 Workers, on the other hand, want higher wages for less effort.

-The employer’s goal isn’t to get every employee to love their work, but to like it enough that they will do a good job and won’t leave.
-That’s why employers often offer higher wages — not out of generosity, but for motivation.
-It’s also meant to make the next best alternative — unemployment — less desirable.
+The employer’s goal isn’t to get every employee to love their work, but to like it enough that they will do a good job and stay with the firm.
+That’s why employers often offer higher wages — not out of generosity, but to motivate the employee.
+A disgruntled employee is less likely to quit when wages are higher and the costs of losing their job are higher.

-Sometimes employers will let workers go if they think that they can find new workers who will be more productive.
-Even the threat of this can push current workers to put in more effort.
-This is especially true during recessions, when unemployment rates go up along with the cost of losing one’s job.
+Sometimes employers will let workers go if they think they can find new workers who will be more productive.
+Even the threat of this can push existing employees to put in more effort.
+This is especially true during recessions, when unemployment rates go up, along with the cost of losing one’s job.
 Economist Edward Lazear found evidence of this when observing increases in worker productivity at one large company during the financial crisis of 2008.
-He and his co-authors found that increase was more due to increased effort by existing workers than the result of hiring more skilled workers.
+He and his co-authors found that the higher productivity was due more to increased effort by existing workers than the result of hiring new workers with stronger skill sets.

 Take the hypothetical example of a worker named Maria who makes $24 per hour, a total of $36,960, if she worked 35 hours a week for 44 weeks.
 If she lost her job and spent those same weeks unemployed, she’d only make $18,018 from unemployment benefits for the same time period.